 We arrived at a cabin filled with screens and familiar-looking aircraft controls; Humph suggested, 'If you take a seat, then put this helmet on.
 It will teach all that you need to know to make a decision.'

 I did so with some trepidation and was stunned by what seemed ages of strange languages and mechanical apparatus running through my view and hearing.
 When at last it ceased I took the helmet off and on checking my watch found that only a few minutes had elapsed.

 'Now are there any questions?'
 Humph asked.

-'Plenty but will take a long time to sort them out and ask sensible ones,' I said still overwhelmed by the information overload and considering the possibilities.
+'Plenty but will take time to sort them out and ask sensible ones,' I said, still overwhelmed by the information overload and considering the possibilities.

 'About thirty minutes before the next adventurer needs the spot,' Humph answered.

-'Yes that can be done, and if they don't wish to join us, I can always drop them off wherever they prefer to be,' Humph said.
+'Yes that can be done, and if they don't wish to join, I can always drop them off,' Humph said.

-So I returned to the hockey field crossing the road as fast as I could.
-Despite nearly getting skittled in the process I approached my wife somewhat sweaty and flustered.
+I returned to the hockey field, crossing the road as fast as I could.
+Despite nearly getting skittled in the process, I approached my wife somewhat sweaty and flustered.

-Anne sat stunned looking at me like I had lost the plot.
-'Just what are you saying?
+Anne sat stunned, looking at me like I had lost the plot.
+'What are you saying?
 Have you been drinking?'
 Anne demanded, 'And what do you mean, Stan is an old man?'

 'Grab the girls, we have to drive over there right now; perhaps I can explain, though damned if I know what has happened myself,' I lamely tried to explain.